YonaDassa/Project-Hands/README.md

 - **Heat Maps**: Visual representation of cumulative hand positions
 - **Interactive Graphs**: Exploration of spatial hand distributions

+🔒 Data Privacy
+For ethical and privacy reasons, we do not include sample videos or raw participant data in this repository.
+All shared scripts and outputs are based on anonymized or synthetic data only.

 ## 🔬 Research Applications
 This project demonstrates how computational tools such as MediaPipe can be used to quantify developmental patterns of hand movement and visual exposure.